nvms/wingman/README.md

 A UI is included for preset management.

 A preset is a provider configuration.
-It defines the system message, the provider, the API URL for the provider, and all completion parameters for that provider.
+It defines the system message, the provider, the API URL, and completion parameters.
 You can create as many presets as you want and switch between them whenever.

 <center>